New Choreographic Voices

 Part of The National Ballet of Canada’s 2020/21 virtual season, Spotlight Series features curated digital presentations of new and existing work.
 The Series reflects the company's ongoing commitment to commission new work, even during these challenging times.
 Artistic Director Karen Kain says, “It has been a true joy curating this series for our digital stage, pursuing vibrant, unique creations and working with new choreographic voices.”

-Spotlight Series includes seven commissioned dance films shot by acclaimed directors for digital presentation.
-The world premieres are by renowned Canadian dancemakers, four of whom are making choreographic debuts with the company: Jera Wolfe, Kevin A. Ormsby, Jennifer Archibald and Vanesa Garcia-Ribala Montoya.
+Spotlight Series includes three commissioned works plus four existing ballets or excerpts shot by acclaimed directors for digital presentation.
+The world premieres are by renowned Canadian dancemakers, two of whom are making choreographic debuts with the company: Jera Wolfe and Kevin A. Ormsby.

 Soul by Jera Wolfe